This article describes known issues and setup steps for Cisco/Linksys RVS4000

 - Some Cisco VoIP users report that their issues were resolved by upgrading the firmware to v1.2.1 or higher.

 Check the router firmware version.
-If it's below 1.2.1, the IT or a tech-savvy individual will need to call Cisco to upgrade the firmware.
+If it's below 1.2.1, please ask your IT team to call Cisco to upgrade the firmware.

-- If the MTU is correct, the firmware is >1.2.1, and you have no other network issues but you still experience intermittent one-way audio problems, then you'll need to replace the router with a compatible one.
+- If the MTU is correct, the firmware is higher than 1.2.1, and you have no other network issues but you still experience intermittent one-way audio problems, then you'll need to replace the router with a compatible one.

 - We need more information on this router to find out if the other basic router requirements can be made on this router.
-Please contact Intermedia Voice Technical Support so we can better document other necessary changes that need to be made to this router.
+Please contact Intermedia Voice Technical Support so we can better document other necessary changes that are necessary for this router.